emilyscassidy/emilyscassidy.github.io/_pages/research.md

 **Under construction.**
 To know more please proceed to [publications](/publications), for now.
-Or see cool movies releated to research at [videos](https://www.youtube.com/user/dhruvsus/videos)
+Or see cool movies related to research at [youtube](https://www.youtube.com/user/dhruvsus/videos) or [vimeo](https://vimeo.com/user12345586).

 ### DIMES
 {% include video id="gRnIld6qiw0" provider="youtube" %}